 The College provides a range of opportunities for students to be listened to.
 Tutor groups throughout the College ensure that there is regular contact time between tutor and tutees at daily registration and for extended tutor periods up to three times a week.
 Weekly PSHE lessons for students in Y7-10 seek to create an environment where students can share any concerns.
 A ‘Who can I talk to?’ document outlines the support system within the College and identifies key members of staff in the student support team, including school counsellors.
 This document is available to view on tutor room noticeboards.
 The College employs two counsellors (providing full time cover).
 Students may self-refer to the counsellors.
 Parental permission is sought for referrals to CAMHS services for students under the age of 16.

 Teaching students about safeguarding:

-The College takes all practicable steps to ensure that College premises are as secure as circumstances permit.
+The College takes all practicable steps to ensure that College premises are as secure and conducive to wellbeing as circumstances permit.

 - Keeping Children Safe in Education (CYPES)